Gabriel Moreno Player Props: Diamondbacks vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 4.03 team ERA that ranks 12th across all league pitching staffs.
+- The Brewers have the 12th-ranked team ERA across all MLB pitching staffs (4.08).

-- Brewers pitchers combine to rank 24th in baseball in home runs given up (92 total, 1.3 per game).
+- The Brewers rank 24th in baseball in home runs surrendered (94 total, 1.3 per game).

-- His last time out was on Tuesday against the Minnesota Twins, when the right-hander threw six innings, surrendering three earned runs while allowing seven hits.
+- His most recent time out came on Wednesday against the Minnesota Twins, when the right-hander tossed five innings, surrendering four earned runs while allowing five hits.

+- The 32-year-old has amassed an ERA of 4.71, with 8.2 strikeouts per nine innings, in 12 games this season.
+Opponents are hitting .236 against him.

 © 2023 Data Skrive.
 All rights reserved.